Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 - When grips have the same stabilizer (e.g., `R` and `L` on 3x3x3) then we can define them instead as distinct **layers** on an **axis**.
     - Even though we usually think of the 3x3x3 as having 3 layers, for Laminated Theory it's more useful to think of it as having 9 layers: `R`/`M`/`L`, `U`/`E`/`D`, `F`/`S`/`B`.
-    - The layers of an axis must be disjoint and must fill all of space.
+    - The layers of an axis must be disjoint and typically fill all of space.[^layers]
 - Instead of permuting grips, the grip group permutes layers.
     - It must permute the layers in a way that can be reduced to permuting axes.[^block-system] In other words: if an element of the grip group takes a layer on axis `A` to a layer on axis `B`, then it must take _all_ layers of axis `A` to layers on axis `B`.
 - Instead of having an active/inactive/blocked status on each grip, a grip signature has a set of active layers.
 (All other layers are inactive.)